Knowledge of Metasploit: An Introduction to Penetration Testing

 Metasploit: What is it?

-Security professionals can utilize Metasploit, an open-source access penetration testing software, to find and exploit flaws in systems, apps, websites, and frameworks.
-It has developed into one of the cybersecurity division's most widely used security testing tools.
-The framework has been divided into various sections:
+Metasploit is an open-source penetration testing tool used by security professionals to discover and exploit vulnerabilities in systems, applications, websites, and frameworks.
+It has earned a distinct spot as one of the most commonly used security testing tools in the cybersecurity spectrum.
+The framework has been partitioned into different modules:

-• Metasploit Community: A free version that enables people to collaborate and exchange best practices, mistakes, and expertise.
+• Metasploit Community: A free version offered for people to collaborate and share best practices, bugs, and knowledge.

 CTA.png